mueller-ma/openhab.android/docs/USAGE.md

 * Display Sitemaps and HABPanel
 * In-app voice commands
 * Show a list of recent notifications
-* Item widgets on the home screen
+* Item widgets and Sitemap shortcuts on the home screen

 Features, that don't support multiple servers:
-* Sitemap shortcuts on the home screen
-* Shortcuts for HABPanel, notifications and voice command
+* Shortcuts for HABPanel (dynamic and pinned), notifications and voice command
 * Voice command widgets
 * Quick tiles
 * NFC tags